Lehlohonolo-Saohatse/Lehlohonolo-Saohatse/README.md

 - **BSc in Computer Science & Electronics** (Graduating 2026)

 ## 🔮 Future Plans
-I'm always on the lookout for exciting projects and opportunities to learn something new.
-Open to collaborations, discussions about tech, or even just nerding out over the latest sci-fi movie.
-Let’s connect and see where the code takes us!
+I’m always on the lookout for exciting API endpoints and opportunities to debug and deploy new tech stacks.
+Whether it's integrating with a new RESTful service, experimenting with GraphQL queries, or optimizing microservices architecture, I’m eager to explore and learn.

+I’m open to collaborating on projects involving OAuth implementations, rate-limiting strategies, or real-time data streaming with WebSockets.
+If you’re keen on discussing the latest in API design, serverless architectures, or the coolest SDKs and libraries, let’s sync up and geek out together.

+Let’s connect, build some robust endpoints, and see where the codebase takes us!
 ---

 📧 **Email**: lehlohonolosaohatse03@gmail.com